MKistner1/Cycle2/README.md

 Description / Purpose - the purpose of this project is for you to pick a cryptocurrency from the list printed and then enter the amount you have and calculates the total worth of you cryptocurrency.

 Dependencies - I created this in eclipse and you need to add the jsoup library into yopur referenced libraries.
+(link to jsoup download https://jsoup.org/download)

 Usage - This can be used at any time to calculate the current value of your tokens/coins with the most recent prices.